Types of student loans

 Private student loans

-Private student loans are best for borrowers who don’t qualify for federal student loans because of citizenship status or borrowers who need to borrow far more than what federal student loans provide.
-Private student loans may also be a good option for borrowers with excellent credit since some lenders offer lower starting rates than the federal government.
+Private student loans are best for borrowers who don’t qualify for federal student loans due to citizenship status or borrowers who need to borrow far more than what federal student loans provide.
+Private student loans may also be a good option for borrowers with excellent credit, since some lenders offer lower starting loan rates than the federal government.

 A good first step when considering student loans to help finance your college education is to complete the FAFSA and find out what federal aid you may qualify for.
 This can help you develop the rest of your game plan for borrowing money from other sources.

-If private student loans are the route to cover the remaining costs, carefully compare student loan rates to find the most competitive option before applying for a student loan.
+If private student loans are the route to cover remaining costs, carefully compare the best student loan rates to find the most competitive option before applying to get a student loan.

 You may also like